Paying For Services

 – A Parent’s Guide –

-The Risks Parents Need to Know About Before Using Health Insurance for Their Child
+The Risks About Using Health Insurance for Your Child

 Frequently Asked Questions

 Do you contract with insurance companies?

 We are committed to your child’s privacy, their confidentiality, and want you to have complete control over their health records.
 Submitting a mental health invoice for reimbursement carries a certain amount of risk to your child’s confidentiality, privacy and future capacity to obtain health or life insurance or even a job.
 That is why we do not directly bill your insurance.

 We can, upon request, provide you with receipts and a coded visit bill (called “super bills”) which you may submit to your insurance company for out-of-network reimbursement if you choose.
 We encourage you to check with your insurance regarding the specifics of your policy.

 If you’d like to know your insurance coverage, please see our Clients Guide to Verifying Insurance Coverage PDF. 👈